EXL/2048/2048-P2K/ReadMe.md

 ## Information

-* [NotesMotoP2K.md](../doc/NotesMotoP2K.md): document contains additional information about ElfPacks on Motorola P2K phones.
+* [NotesMotoP2K.md](../doc/NotesMotoP2K.md): Document contains additional information about ElfPacks on Motorola P2K phones.
 * [ELFs development and porting](https://forum.motofan.ru/index.php?showforum=184): A section of the MotoFan.Ru forum dedicated to the development and porting of ELFs.
 * [ElfPack 1.x](https://wiki.motofan.ru/ElfPack): Page on MotoWiki site about first version of ElfPack for Motorola P2K phones.
 * [ElfPack 2.x](https://wiki.motofan.ru/ElfPack2): Page on MotoWiki site about second version of ElfPack for Motorola P2K phones.